Pripyat Marshes massacres: Beginning of the events

-On 19 July 1941, the 1st and 2nd SS Cavalry Regiments were assigned to the general command of HSSPF Erich von dem Bach for the action which took place in two stages.
+On 19 July 1941, the 1st and 2nd SS Cavalry Regiments were assigned to the general command of HSSPF von dem Bach-Zelewski for the action which took place in two stages.
 The beginning date of the operation is considered 28 July 1941.
 On that day the two SS cavalry regiments were transferred to Baranavichy for the "systematic combing of the Pripyat swamps".

 Shortly thereafter, Himmler ordered the SS Cavalry Brigade to be formed under the command of Hermann Fegelein from the 1st and 2nd SS Cavalry Regiments.
-Also, Himmler ordered von dem Bach to present him with the plan of the extermination operation.
-The "Special order" of Himmler dated 28 July 1941 ordered von dem Bach to harshly exterminate the Pripyat swamps region's population "with disagreeable attitude to Germans" — to shoot men, deport women and children, confiscate livestock and food, burn habitations.
+Also, Himmler ordered von dem Bach-Zelewski to present him with the plan of the extermination operation.
+The "Special order" of Himmler dated 28 July 1941 ordered von dem Bach-Zelewski to harshly exterminate the Pripyat swamps region's population "with disagreeable attitude to Germans" — to shoot men, deport women and children, confiscate livestock and food, burn habitations.
 On the other hand, population "showing agreeable attitude to Germans" was to be "spared" and even to be partially armed.
 Himmler's orders for the operation were passed to Fegelein via SS-Brigadefuhrer Kurt Knoblauch, who met with him and Bach-Zelewski on 28 July in their new quarters at Liakhovichi in Byelorussia.
 Fegelein interpreted these orders as follows: Enemy soldiers in uniform were to be taken prisoner, and those found out of uniform were to be shot.
 Jewish males, with the exception of a few skilled workers such as doctors and leather workers, would be shot.
 Fegelein split the territory to be covered into two sections divided by the Pripyat River, with the 1st Regiment taking the northern half and the 2nd Regiment the south.
 The regiments worked their way from east to west through their assigned territory, and filed daily reports on the number of people killed and taken prisoner.

 Himmler notified Fegelein by telegram on 1 August that the numbers killed so far were too low.
 A few days later, Himmler issued regimental order no. 42, which called for all male Jews over the age of 14 to be killed.
 The women and children were to be driven into the swamps and drowned.
 Thus Fegelein's units were among the first in the Holocaust to wipe out entire Jewish communities.
 As the water in the swamps was too shallow and some areas had no swamps, it proved impractical to drown the women and children, so in the end they were shot as well.